USA Map – Map of the United States of America

 Education System in the US

-The education system of the United States is managed by the government at each level: federal, state, and locally through school districts.
-Public education is free and available to all students, and school attendance is compulsory from the age of five to somewhere between fourteen and eighteen, depending on the state.
-Aside from public schools, private schools and home schools are two other options for schooling in the United States.
+The education system in the United States is administered at the federal, state, and local levels, primarily through school districts.
+Public education is free and available to all students.
+School attendance is generally compulsory from about age five until between fourteen and eighteen, depending on state laws.

-After attaining a bachelor's degree, students can continue to graduate or professional school to earn a master's degree, doctorate degree, or other professional degree.
+After earning a bachelor’s degree, students may pursue graduate or professional education, leading to master’s degrees, doctoral degrees, or other professional qualifications.

 US Economy